-- July Weekend Sessions and Advanced Summer Bookings, 10.30am-3.30pm - These include lots of fun play and social activities including arts, crafts, music, drama, games and sports to name but a few.
+- Autumn Weekend Sessions, 10.30am-3.30pm - These include lots of fun play and social activities including arts, crafts, music, drama, games and sports to name but a few.
 The sensory space, ball pool and soft play space is also available to use.

 - Adult Social Group, Monday's, 7pm-9pm, £5 per session - Drop in session with activities including games and quiz evenings, arts and crafts, cooking, trips and meals out.

 - Youth Club for ages 14-25 years, Thursday's, 7pm-9pm, £3 per session - Drop in sessions for young people.
 Activities are chosen by the young people and range from music to cooking, life skills and crafts, as well as trips out and about in the community.

 For further details see the attached Autumn 2018 or contact the Beckly Centre on 01752 484433 or via email: email@example.com